mysociety/mysoc-mailchimp/README.md

                                        --add-campaign
 ```

-You can then send after review (which will be scheduled for roughly 10-20 minutes later sso it can be reversed):
+You can then send after review (which will be scheduled for roughly 10-20 minutes later so it can be reversed):

 ```
 msmc send --campaign-id [new_campaign_id]